 Who would resist such straightforward flattery, especially as Reface will 100% deliver on its promise?

 Reface promotes user activation with the line “Just One Selfie and You’re a Star.”

-What influencer could beat the joint power of a personal recommendation + a discount?
+Which influencer could beat the joint power of a personal recommendation and a discount?